Explore Military Tools for ArcGIS

 - In the Contents pane, remove the LLOS group layer.

-- Under Height Above Surface, for Observer, change 2 to 10.
+- In the Visibility pane, under Height Above Surface, for Observer, change 2 to 10.

 - Click OK.